Mary likes to share her beauty and fashion finds for her body type.

 Tighten to your heart's content with lace-up styles.
 The extra minute it takes to tie them up is worth it for a custom fit, although some of them have zippers on this inside for a speedy custom fit.
-Make sure to check that the lace-up boot also features a narrow calf circumference and you shouldn't even have to tighten all that much.
-Lacing can only go so far if the circumference is large, so if your gams are quite thin, avoid styles over 15-inches around, or you might get some gapping.
+Make sure to check that the lace-up boot also features a narrow calf circumference, and you shouldn't even have to tighten them all that much.
+Lacing can only go so far if the circumference is large, so if your gams are quite thin, avoid styles over 15 inches around, or you might get some gapping.

 The Mullen Spice

 Like lace-ups, these are adjustable for a custom fit.
 The buckles also add a bit of edge that can be very appealing.
 Some of these also have quite narrow calf circumferences to begin with.

 Buckles enhance so many styles, from classic riding boots to trendier moto styles.
 I'm happy to see brands known for comfort and durability (e.g., Clarks) offering thin calf styles.